 Currently, the transfer window in England runs from around May 17- August 9 and January 1-31.
 As you’d expect, the summer window sees the majority of the action with the total fees often hitting the £1billion mark.

-Other Transfer Windows Across Europe
+When Are Transfer Windows Across Europe?

-However, all have different windows in comparison to the Premier League.
 Below you’ll find the dates of the transfer windows across some of Europe’s biggest leagues…

 |League||Summer Window||Winter Window|